Affiliate links on Android Authority may earn us a commission. Learn more.

 Live in a rural area of the US?
 Here are your best wireless carrier options

 The United States is trapped in a 5G arms race between the Big Three carriers.
 Each is implementing its own 5G technology in different territories at its own rate, so the race is far from over.
 However, 5G coverage isn’t nearly as far-reaching as 4G LTE as of right now.
-It’s mainly limited to major cities and populated areas, leaving rural communities with less options.
+It’s mainly limited to major cities and populated areas, leaving rural communities with fewer options.
 With that in mind, let’s take a look at the best rural carriers available in the US.

 While Verizon, AT&T, and T-Mobile are fighting over who has the best 5G network in the States, millions of Americans are still hoping for more reliable 4G.
 So, if you are one of the many Americans living in a rural area outside of the country’s major cities, here is how the top three carriers stack up.